Sienci-Labs/Resources/gsender/ytbs-gs-feedback.md

 title: ytsb Problems / Bugs?
 menu_order: 4
 post_status: draft
-post_excerpt: A list of common problems and fixes for gSender users as well as links through to submitting bugs or finding more support through our forums or videos.
+post_excerpt: A list of common problems and fixes for gSender users as well as links through to submitting issues or finding more support through our forums or videos.
 post_date: 2021-07-01 16:28
 taxonomy:
     knowledgebase_cat: gdocs